Sneakycloud/Conformal_seg_with_RGB/README.md

 ## Experiment Data

-The raw data collected through the conducted experiments and its description can be found in [data](data/).
+The raw data collected through the conducted experiments can be found in [logs](logs/).

 ## Groundtruth Data